AmazeeLabs/search_api_autocomplete/README.txt

 - Supported searches

-Currently, only search forms built by search pages or search views are supported directly.
+Currently, only search forms built by the Search API Pages or Views modules are supported directly.
 However, other modules can easily also use this functionality.
 See the "Information for developers" below for details.